 Previously only available in Japan, this new version of Dissonance features two new studio outtake recordings in "Code Red" and "Run For Your Lives".
 The first features a funky bassline courtesy of the returning Z'Nuff, and the traditional Enuff Z'Nuff sound is evident here.
 "Run For Your Lives" has a pop-rockabilly feeling that keeps me waiting to hear Kenny Loggins belt out "I'm alright..." for the chorus.
 I like this track a lot and am happy to have it included on this American repackaging.

 Is this an earth-shattering release?
-No, but none of Enuff Z'Nuff's albums were.
+No, but none of Enuff Z'Nuff's albums were, although the debut and Strength are must-haves for period collections, I believe.
 In fact, that was never the point with Enuff Z'Nuff who were always about catchy melodies and that trippy, 60's vibe, set over a simplistic hard rock rhythm.
 Enuff Z'Nuff is about a good time, and this album is exactly that for most of the record.
 Sure, there are a couple of darker moments when raw emotions are exposed, but fans of the feel-good rock that is brought to mind with older favorites like "Good Thing", "In Crowd", and "Hot Little Summer Girl" should find plenty to love on this Chip & Donnie reunion effort.

 Rating: Crank this to a tripped-out 7...